d2l-ai/d2l-en/chapter_computer-vision/transposed-conv.md

 tconv(X)
 ```

-## Padding, Strides, and Channels
+## Padding, Strides, and Multiple Channels

-We apply padding elements to the input in convolution, while they are applied to the output in transposed convolution.
-A $1\times 1$ padding means we first compute the output as normal, then remove the first/last rows and columns.
+Different from in the regular convolution
+where padding is applied to input,
+it is applied to output
+in the transposed convolution.
+For example,
+when specifying the padding number
+on either side of the height and width
+as 1,
+the first and last rows and columns
+will be removed from the transposed convolution output.

 ```{.python .input}
 tconv = nn.Conv2DTranspose(1, kernel_size=2, padding=1)